Antu7/image-to-text-in-python/README.md

-# Webcam Face Detection With Image Capture using Python-Open-Cv
+# Simple Image To Text Converter Using python

 ## Simple Installation